begumpoly/Golden-Globe-Awards/README.md

 ![Screenshot 2025-06-12 004426](https://github.com/user-attachments/assets/4c009af4-24fa-4acb-bfb6-0f9c27744fff)

 ## 📊 Visualization
-### Proportion of Award Categories
+###  Proportion of Award Categories (Treemap)

-This treemap visualizes the relative frequency of award categories across film and television.
+I used Plotly Express to create this treemap, which visualizes the frequency of different award categories.
 Each rectangle’s size reflects the proportion of that category in the dataset, offering insight into which types of awards are most prevalent.
 This gives a quick overview of which categories are historically most prominent in the dataset.

 ![Screenshot 2025-05-23 230429](https://github.com/user-attachments/assets/92ea2f2c-9c36-4eb8-b32c-50abe8b3b8eb)